Privacy policy

 2.1 Terms

-Particularly sensitive personal data: Data concerning trade union, political, religious or philosophical opinions and activities, data concerning health, privacy or membership of an ethnic or racial group, genetic data, biometric data uniquely identifying a natural person, data concerning criminal or administrative sanctions or prosecutions, and data concerning social assistance measures.
+- Sensitive personal data: Data concerning trade union, political, religious, or philosophical views and activities; data concerning health, sexual life, or membership in an ethnic or racial group; genetic data; biometric data that uniquely identifies a natural person; data concerning criminal or administrative sanctions or proceedings; and data concerning social assistance measures.

-Processing: Any handling of personal data, regardless of the means and procedures used, such as the retrieval, comparison, adaptation, archiving, storage, reading, disclosure, procurement, collection, collection, deletion, disclosure, arrangement, organization, storage, modification, dissemination, linking, destruction and use of personal data.
+- Processing: Any handling of personal data, regardless of the means and methods used, such as retrieving, comparing, adapting, archiving, storing, reading, disclosing, obtaining, recording, collecting, deleting, revealing, sorting, organizing, saving, modifying, disseminating, linking, destroying, and using personal data.

 2.2 Legal basis